 Bernice received her Juris Doctor from Northeastern University School of Law in Boston, and B.A. from California State University Fullerton.
 While in law school, she held internships with U.S. District Court Judge William G. Young for the District of Massachusetts, the Office of the General Counsel for National Public Radio in Washington, DC, the Massachusetts Commission Against Discrimination and a Boston law firm.
 She was also a teaching and research assistant for a contracts and corporations professor.
 Prior to joining Kozyak Tropin & Throckmorton, Bernice was a partner at a local boutique law firm and clerked for U.S. Bankruptcy Court Judge Paul G. Hyman for the Southern District of Florida.

 I am passionate about the law.
-I love applying my experience, training, and energy to develop strategies to deliver a great result.
-The insolvency law practice is a dynamic combination of litigation, collaboration and negotiation, and involves many other substantive fields.
-My commitment to growth extends to my many years of service on the board of the Asian Pacific American Bar Association of South Florida, and a decade-long yoga practice.
+I love developing and executing legal strategies to solve problems and deliver great results.
+The practice of bankruptcy law is a dynamic combination of litigation, negotiation, and collaboration.
+My dedication to community and growth extends to my many years of service on the board of the Asian Pacific American Bar Association of South Florida, and a decade-long yoga practice.